slevithan/regex/README.md

 ### Flag `n`

-Emulated flag <kbd>n</kbd> gives you *named capture only* mode, which turns unnamed groups `(…)` into noncapturing groups.
+Emulated flag <kbd>n</kbd> gives you "named capture only" mode, which turns unnamed groups `(…)` into noncapturing groups.
 It's always implicitly on, though it doesn't extend into interpolated `RegExp` instances (to avoid changing their meaning).

 Requiring the syntactically clumsy `(?:…)` where you could just use `(…)` hurts readability and encourages adding unneeded captures (which hurt efficiency and refactoring).
 Flag <kbd>n</kbd> fixes this, making your regexes more readable.